spanev/linux-80211n-csitool/README.md

 #### Kernel version

 Before proceeding further, you need to check the version of your kernel.
-It should be 4.15.
+It should be **4.15**, otherwise the commands below won't work.
 The following command will print that information:

 ```shell
 $ uname -r